kevinguto/css-dust-cleaner/README.md

 ToDo
 --------------

-* Add Javascript selectore search for jquery and js.
+* Add Javascript selector search for jquery and js.
 * Fix media querie bug. ( Commenting inside media querie, before selector all the styles are lost. )

 <br />